Hiphop602/Covid-Stats-Program/README.md

-# Covid-Stats-Program
+# Covid Stats bot
-Source code for my Covid stats python program
+A program made for the Covid warrior

+How to use this program

+1. Install the plyer module - ```pip install plyer```
+2. Download the file
+3. Run it